giftnuss/foodsharing/docs/setting-things-up.md

 | Password | root |

-There you can directly look at and manipulate the data in the database which can be necessary or very useful for manual testing and troubleshouting.
+There you can directly look at and manipulate the data in the database which can be necessary or very useful for manual testing and troubleshooting.

 MailDev is also included: [localhost:18084](localhost:18084).
 There you can read all e-mails that you write via the front end.